epstabler/star/README.md

 ** preliminary implementations, in progress **

+** A related project, partly replicating this one, has started in ../mgt **

 ## prolog/

 Simple, first SWI-Prolog 9.x implementation of rule R and a simple syntax to prosodic structure transducer that derives the prosodic structures in Figure 1b and Figure 5.